leonardoeloy/unitopus/README.md

 # Unitopus #

-_Static blog generator that doesn't suck._
+_Static blog generator that doesn't sucks._

 or even better:

 _Unitopus brings the simplicity that no bi-polar man or any sea creature would!_

 ## Getting Started ##